sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

-As of the time of writing, [Render](https://www.render.com) and [Fly.io](https://fly.io) continue to provide a free tier, which you can use, e.g. to host a testing environment.
+As of the time of writing, [Render](https://www.render.com) and [Fly.io](https://fly.io) continue to provide a free tier, which you can use, e.g. to host a test application.
 You will have to move to a paid plan for a production-level deployment to ensure consistent uptime and computing resources for your marketplace.
 Other alternatives you can look into include [AWS](https://aws.amazon.com/),